AndrewHaglund/blog/content/blog/2024/dad.md

 A few weeks ago I became a father.

 I can’t begin to explain how wonderful it was hearing our baby’s cry for the first time.
-Compared to the work my wife put in, I was just a lowly bystander but I can confidently say bringing a kid into this world is a stressful proposition — the 9 months pregnancy, the hospital stay, labor, all of it — but it all just _melts away_ when you hear that baby cry and it’s you and your partner and this beautiful tiny thing.
+Compared to the work my wife put in, I was just a lowly bystander but I can confidently say bringing a kid into this world is a stressful proposition — the 9 months of pregnancy, the hospital stay, labor, all of it — but it all just _melts away_ when you hear that baby cry and it’s you and your partner and this beautiful tiny thing.

 In a flash everything changes and you’re filled to the absolute brim with overwhelming joy.